+- Aims and Objectives

+- Action Plans

+- Financial Resources

+- Staffing Resources

+- Operational Maintenance

 Aims and Objectives

-Action Plans

-Financial Resources

-Staffing Resources

-3.1 Aims and Objectives

-The future direction and development of The Canch has been set out through the written Visitor Experience Masterplan which was produced after extensive consultation was undertaken with its users, visitors and residents throughout the summer 2018.
+The future direction and development of The Canch has been set out through the written Visitor Experience Masterplan, which was produced after extensive consultation was undertaken with its users, visitors and residents throughout the summer of 2018.
 Wider consultation included Members, stakeholders, organisations and groups with an interest in the park.

-The focus of the development works over the next 10-year period (2019 - 2029) will be on built heritage and conservation to bring it to the same level of prominence as seen with the past developments on the infrastructure and new play/recreation facilities within the park.
+The focus of the development works over the next 10-year period (2019 - 2029) will be on built heritage and conservation, to bring it to the same level of prominence as seen with the past developments on the infrastructure and new play/recreation facilities within the park.